BDC Hamburger Icon

 Accounting software can help you avoid oversights in making payments.
 You can also set up payment alerts to ensure you have no outstanding invoices.
 Any extra step you can take to pay on time is highly recommended.

-How accounting software can help manage the accounts payables process
+How accounting software can help manage the APs process

-Accounting software provides numerous advantages to streamline your accounts payable process.
+Accounting software provides numerous advantages to streamline your AP process:

 • Easy invoice payment: Online accounting software makes it easy to pay invoices electronically, thereby helping you avoid past-due penalties.

-• Automated accounting: Accounting software helps you automate your accounts payable process to avoid late payments.
+• Automated accounting: Accounting software helps you automate your AP process to avoid late payments.
 You can also automatically link bank and credit card accounts so you won’t have to input that information manually.
+“Fraud prevention can also be streamlined through artificial intelligence-identity and document verification services,” Wnek added.

 • Electronic record: Accounting software provides an electronic record for reference in case of discrepancies.